alex3305/docs/docs/Home Assistant/Add-ons/Bitwarden Secrets for Home Assistant/index.md

 ### Disable new registrations

+!!! info "Optional"
+    This step is optional and not required.

-When you have Bitwarden exposed to the internet (ie. through a reverse proxy like [Traefik](https://alxx.nl/home-assistant-addons/tree/master/traefik)) I recommend disabling new user registration after you have created all of your users.
+When you have Bitwarden exposed to the internet, I recommend disabling new user registration after you have created all of your users.
 This will keep unwelcome guests out of our local install.

 You can do this by browsing to the Bitwarden RS suffixed by the `/admin/` path.
-So for instance: 'http://192.168.0.10:7878/admin/'.
+So for instance: 'http://homeassistant.lan:7878/admin/'.
 To access the admin panel you will need your personal access token which can be found in the add-on log.

 If the admin token isn't visible (anymore) in the Bitwarden RS log you can also retrieve it through Docker and SSH with the following command: